goethan/Udacity_Projects/Data_Analyst_Project_6_D3/Readme.md

 Features of the third try:

 1. The y-axis represents the fraction of companies which outperform the SSE Composite Index.
 2. I use grouped bar charts to compare industry level performance.
-Given Industry, I compare the performance of blue chips companies and non blue chips companies.
+Given Industry, I compare the fraction of firms which outperform the SSE index, and I distinguish between blue chips and non blue chips companies.
 3. Industries are ordered by the intrustrial level market capitalization.
 4. I use tooltips to enable audience to look into the exact number by moving mouse to the bars.
 5. I add grid.